mehdimerbah/nf-core-rnaseq/README.md

 - `--fastqc_threads`: FastQC option.
 Specifies number of threads used for running FastQC.
 Default: `32`.

-- `trimgalore_min_length`: TrimGalore option.
-Reads that became shorter than a defined length are discarded.
+- `--trimgalore_min_length`: TrimGalore option.
+Reads that become shorter than a defined length are discarded.
 Default: `20`.

 - `--trimgalore_min_qual`: TrimGalore option.
-Phred score threashold for trimming low-quality ends from reads.
+Minimum Phred score for trimming low-quality ends from reads.
 Default: `20`.

-- `--genetable_outfile`: File name for the output gene table reporting TPMs over samples and genes.
+- `--genetable_outfile`: Filename for the output gene table reporting TPMs over samples and genes.
 Default: `gene_table_TPM`

 ## Pipeline output

 The pipeline outputs a gene count table reporting the TPMs per sample and gene.
 The file is located in the ```<OUTDIR>/gene_table``` directory.
-The pipeline also creates an exhaustive MultiQC report summarizing quality control over all pipeline steps.
+The pipeline also creates a comprehensive MultiQC report summarizing quality control over all pipeline steps.
 The report can be found in ```<OUTDIR>/multiqc```.

 ## Credits